bellopardo/bellopardo/README.md

 Before starting my doctorate, I obtained a Master of Arts in Latin American and Caribbean Studies at Florida International University, where I focused my studies on Political Science.
 I also obtained two Bachelor Degrees from FIU in 2013, in Political Science and International Relations.
 I graduated magna cum laude through the Honors College, was inducted Phi Beta Kappa, and obtained several other scholarly accolades.
 Extra-curricularly, I was the President of the FIU Debate Team and was a member of one of the top Model UN teams in the US (go Panthers!)

-#### Peer Reviewed Journal Article (go to my [Google Scholar profile](https://scholar.google.com/citations?user=zmjKwAoAAAAJ&hl=en&oi=ao) for more publications)
+####Peer Reviewed Journal Article (go to my [Google Scholar profile](https://scholar.google.com/citations?user=zmjKwAoAAAAJ&hl=en&oi=ao) for more publications)

-* Suhay, Elizabeth, **Emily D. Bello-Pardo**, and Brianna Maurer.
+* Suhay, E., **E.D.
+Bello-Pardo**, and B. Maurer.
 "The polarizing effects of online partisan criticism: Evidence from two experiments."
 [The International Journal of Press/Politics 23, no. 1 (2018): 95-115.](http://journals.sagepub.com/doi/abs/10.1177/1940161217740697)